 We are funded in part by Government, but generate the majority of our own funding to enable the work we do.
 To help achieve this, we are supported by the IWM Trading Company Limited, which oversees the commercial aspects of our operation and fundraising.

-Your data is, therefore, jointly held by Imperial War Museums and Imperial War Museums Trading Company Limited, a wholly owned subsidiary of IWM.
+Your personal data is, therefore, jointly held by Imperial War Museums and Imperial War Museums Trading Company Limited, a wholly owned subsidiary of IWM.
 Whenever we mention IWM in this policy, we mean both organisations.

 - Keep it securely and make it available only to those within the organisation who need to see it.
-Where we share data with other organisations, we will tell you first wherever possible (sometimes there may be legal reasons not to).
+Where we share personal data with other organisations, we will tell you first wherever possible (sometimes there may be legal reasons not to).

-- Where your data is processed by other organisations on our behalf, make sure that the processing is clearly defined, secure and governed by a contract.
+- Where your personal data is processed by other organisations on our behalf, make sure that the processing is clearly defined, secure and governed by a contract.

 - Respect your rights over your personal data.